MonicaLRomo/SSMS-Project-/README.md

 This was made for a fictional field technician business who had a customer with a couple locations.
 I was able to generate a file from the database I created on SSMS.

 Technologies used were SSMS, SSRS, and Visio.
+To be able to view the WorkOrderReport, you will need to download raw.

 You will be able to run this project on your SSMS (SQL Server Management Studio).